-Of course I say this every September and do the same thing every October.
+Of course, I say this every September and do the same thing every October.
 So in an attempt to save myself from winning the worst Halloween mum in the world ever award (for about the 12th year running) I have finally got it together, made a list of DIY costume possibilities and even worked out the materials I’ll need to make them.
 Now if I can just keep up the momentum, the kids might get costumes they adore this year!
-Wish me luck, I’m going to need it.
+Wish me luck; I’m going to need it.

 Here are my top ten frightfully easy to make Halloween costumes for kids.
 There is a little bit of something for everyone – even a family of Muppet Halloween costumes.
-Let me know if you try any – or share your own easy to make Halloween costumes.
+Let me know if you try any – or share you’re own easy to make Halloween costumes.

 I like this one because it is simple to make from existing clothes and could be adapted into all kinds of animals.